Columbia Valley: Washington’s Biggest Wine Region

 Home to some of Washington State’s oldest grapevines, it features rather unique soil: Fist- and melon-sized gravel deposits left behind by the ancient flow of the Columbia River.

-• What it’s known for: Recent AVA-designated releases of Grenache are stupefyingly good.
+• What it’s famous for: Recent AVA-designated releases of Grenache are stupefyingly good.

 Rattlesnake Hills